Ti-web

 - the current instance's

-file - other
+config.jsonfile - other

-relevant for the current instance
+.json filesrelevant for the current instance

 The folder contents are populated automatically when running the

-ti-web-collect-ios
+ti-web-collect-ios command

 # ti-web.js

-script is responsible for intercepting the Ti.App.fireEvent
+The ti-web script is responsible for intercepting the Ti.App.fireEvent calls

 and redirecting them to an express.js web server that's running in the background.